markmandel/Sesame/README.md

 * numberFrom - the number to start at
 * numberTo - the number to go to
 * closure - the closure to call with the current count.

+## IO ##

+Functions for working with input/output

+### _fileLineEach(any file, function handler) : void ###

+Read a file and call the closure on each line.
+Works on either a file ob or path

+* file - the file to load
+* handler - closure to take the input

 ## Concurrency ##